nodef/extra-tunnel/README.md

 $ etunnel [<mode>] [options]

 # mode: this is 'tunnel', 'server', or 'client'
-# -p | --tunnel: address of tunnel
+# -t | --tunnel: address of tunnel
 # -s | --server: address of server
 # -c | --client: address of client
 # -n | --channel: channel to register/subscribe
 # -k | --key: key for registering server
-# -t | --token: token for subscribing client
+# -o | --token: token for subscribing client
 # -i | --ping: ping period to Tunnel
 # -e | --keys: JSON object with keys of channels
 # --keys_ch1: key for channel /ch1